mnot/I-D/safe-hint/draft.md

 * Cisco - see http://blogs.cisco.com/security/filtering-explicit-content

-# Security Considerations
+# Security Considerations {#security}

 The "safe" preference is not a secure mechanism; it can be inserted or removed by intermediaries with access to the request stream (e.g. for "http" URLs).
-Therefore, it MUST NOT be included in requests with the "http" scheme.
+Therefore, it is prohibited from being included in requests with the "http" scheme.

 Its presence reveals limited information about the user, which may be of small assistance in "fingerprinting" the user by sites.
 Therefore, user agents SHOULD NOT include it in requests when